agentmodels/agentmodels.org/chapters/3c-pomdp.md

 We could also put these helper functions above the 'fold', following DIPPL: http://dippl.org/chapters/05-particlefilter.html

+- Compare scaling to exponential or poly function that upper bounds it.

 - Part of the slowness is presumably that we don't have fastUpdate for stochastic bandits.
 But we could write a special version.
+We would get some saving by separating out the manifest state (i.e. which prize agent is at) from the latent state.
+Probably the saving is fairly small.

 - For the first codebox, have `displayTrajectory` print out each result of pulling an arm on a newline.
 Something like: '\n Arm: ' + arm + ' Reward: ' + state', or mb something more like a table with columbs (where you just separate the arm and the reward with some space or a '|' character).